szado/reactphp-mailer/README.md

 Additionally, you can use third-party transports like (but not limited to) Mailgun, SendGrid and Amazon SES by [installing the corresponding Symfony packages](https://symfony.com/doc/8.0/mailer.html#using-a-3rd-party-transport).

 ## At the end...

+This library was heavily inspired by [clue/reactphp-sqlite](https://github.com/clue/reactphp-sqlite), so big thanks to the authors for the great work! 💜

 - Run tests: `./vendor/bin/phpunit tests`.
 - Feel free to create an issue or submit your PR! 🤗